dbrattli/Fable.Reaction/docs/fable.reaction/mvu.rst

 * **Update**, a pure function that produces a new model based on a received message and the previous model

-In addition to the normal MVU architecture, Elmish Streams also have a stream that transforms the "stream" of messages going from the view to the update function.
+In addition to the normal MVU architecture, Fable.Reaction also have a stream that transforms the "stream" of messages going from the view to the update function.